helcode/short-lnk/readme.md

 # Short Lnk

-This is a link shortner build on Meteor & react
+This is a link shortner build on Meteor & React.

 ## Authors
 helcode